FBrueggemann187/opencast.github.io/software.md

 ---

 # See why leading organizations chose Opencast.
-Visit our [Users](users) page in the community section for more report from institutions that use .
+Visit our [Users](users) page in the community section for more report from institutions that use Opencast.
 [<img class="center-image" src="assets/img/opencast-homepage-logos-rev2.png">](users)